KorelU/Practicing-GitHub-Pages/BasicNetworkConfiguration.md

 **NOTE: Forward packeting must be enabled to ping between the PCs over the switch.**

-If forward packeting is enabled on your router you should also be able to ping between your PCs over the switch.
+If forward packeting is enabled on your router you should now also be able to ping between the PCs.

 ### How to enable Forward Packeting